Neel654/neel-portfolio/README.md

 Each section is laid out to be scannable on both desktop and mobile.

 ---

-## 📄 Resume‑ready description

-Use something like this on your resume or LinkedIn:

-> Built and deployed a responsive single‑page developer portfolio using Vite, TailwindCSS, and JavaScript, showcasing backend, systems, and AI projects with automated deployments to Vercel.

----

 ## 🔍 For Recruiters

 If you’re viewing this repo from my resume or LinkedIn:

-- The **live site** at `neel-portfolio-five.vercel.app` is the best place to see my work aggregated.
+- The **live site** at `https://neelprajapati.netlify.app/` is the best place to see my work aggregated.
 - Each featured project links back to a **well‑documented GitHub repository** with architecture, tech stack, and setup instructions.
 - This repo demonstrates how I structure and ship a **production‑ready front‑end** with modern tooling and deployment.